 The UpperSolv™ Process

-The poor water solubility of a API can be a characterised by either of the following mechanisms:
+The poor water solubility of an API can be characterised by either of the following mechanisms:

 A. Dissolution rate limited, where the surface area to particle volume is too high.